Have Enrollment Questions?

 Students must complete the English and math self-guided placement via the Placement tab in their Corsair Connect if the intended course has an English or math prerequisite.
 Placing one level above a prerequisite course will fulfill that prerequisite.
 Eligibility to take a prerequisite course does NOT satisfy the prerequisite.

-If a student has college-level English or math coursework from another institution or has taken English or math AP exams receiving a 3 or higher can meet with a counselor at the SMC Welcome Center in order to receive a prerequisite waiver.
-When visiting the Welcome Center, be sure to call ahead to ensure a counselor is available.
+If a student has college-level English or math coursework from another institution or has taken English or math AP exams receiving a 3 or higher can meet with a counselor to request a prerequisite waiver.
 Bring a photo ID, know your SMC ID number, and have a copy of your other coursework or test results.
 Be sure to tell the office that you are there simply to get a math or English waiver.

 Corsair Connect is the student portal from which a student enrolls in classes, checks dates, accesses their email, pays fees, and much more.
 After logging in for the first time you will update your password to something more secure.
 You will not be able to enroll in a class until your assigned enrollment date, and not until you have been prescribed a class after turning in the HSCE program application to the Admissions Office.